Adwaitbytes/Health-Track/README.md

 - **Notifications and Reminders:**
   Integrated notifications to alert users about upcoming appointments, vaccination dates, prescription refills, and more via email and SMS.

-## Hackathon Details

-This project was developed as part of the **Healthcare Management System Hackathon**, which focuses on addressing inefficiencies in current healthcare management within educational institutions.
-The hackathon emphasizes:
-- Innovation and creativity in design.
-- Functional and secure solutions for managing student health records.
-- A seamless user experience.
-- Scalability for handling larger datasets.

-### Eligibility for Hackathon Participants

-- Open to students, professionals, and enthusiasts in software development, UI/UX design, and related fields.
-- Participants may register as individuals or in teams of up to 4 members.
-- All participants must register prior to the hackathon start date.

-### Problem Statement

-Participants were challenged to create a system that:
-- Securely maintains comprehensive health records.
-- Allows students to access their past records and treatment history.
-- Generates documentation for leave permissions and other official needs.
 - Improves the overall healthcare experience by streamlining record-keeping and ensuring transparent access.